SamsonAjadalu/AffectFusion/README.md

 # Real-Time Engagement Detection (Library Module)

-This branch contains a library version of the engagement detector, designed to be imported into other Python scripts, allowing you to pass raw video frames and receive an engagement label.
+This branch contains a library version of the engagement detector, designed to be imported into other Python scripts.
+It allows you to pass raw video frames and receive an engagement label.

 ------------------------------------------------------------------------